-Neil is the author of nine books and journals including: The Book of Awesome, a spinning rolodex of simple pleasures based on his 100-million-hit, award-winning blog 1000 Awesome Things, The Happiness Equation, originally written as a 300-page love letter to his unborn son on how to live a happy life, Awesome Is Everywhere, an interactive introduction to guided meditation for children, Two-Minute Mornings, his simple daily morning practice, and You Are Awesome, a nine-step guide to building resilience told through stories and research.
-Neil’s books are New York Times and #1 international bestsellers, have spent over 200 weeks on bestseller lists, and have sold over two million copies across dozens of languages.
+Neil is the author of nine books and journals including: The Book of Awesome, a spinning rolodex of simple pleasures based on his 100-million-hit, award-winning blog 1000 Awesome Things; The Happiness Equation, originally written as a 300-page love letter to his unborn son on how to live a happy life; Awesome Is Everywhere, an interactive introduction to guided meditation for children; Two-Minute Mornings, his simple daily morning practice; and You Are Awesome, a nine-step guide to building resilience told through stories and research.
+Neil’s books are New York Times and #1 international bestsellers, having spent over 200 weeks on bestseller lists and selling over two million copies across dozens of languages.

-Neil hosts an Apple “Best of” award-winning podcast called 3 Books where he is on an ‘epic 15- year-long quest to uncover the 1000 most formative books in the world.’
-Each of the 333 chapters discusses the 3 most formative books of an inspiring person like Brené Brown, David Sedaris, Malcolm Gladwell, Roxane Gay, Cheryl Strayed, Vishwas the Uber Driver, Kevin the Bookseller, Seth Godin, David Mitchell, Mark Manson, or Judy Blume.
-3 Books is recorded live and in-person and is 100% non-profit with no ads, no sponsors, no commercials, and no interruptions.
+Neil hosts an Apple “Best of” award-winning podcast called 3 Books where he is on an ‘epic 15- year-long quest to uncover the 1,000 most formative books in the world.’
+Each of the 333 chapters discusses the three most formative books of an inspiring person like Brené Brown, David Sedaris, Malcolm Gladwell, Roxane Gay, Cheryl Strayed, Vishwas the Uber Driver, Kevin the Bookseller, Seth Godin, David Mitchell, Mark Manson and Judy Blume.
+3 Books is recorded live and in-person and is 100 percent non-profit with no ads, no sponsors, no commercials and no interruptions.
 3 Books is published on the lunar calendar with each chapter dropping on the exact minute of every single new moon and every single full moon up to September 1, 2031 at 5:21 am.

 Neil shares his current writing on a blog and in a series of newsletters read by over 100,000 people.

 Neil’s pro bono work focuses on literacy, bibliophilia and mental health.